-Granted, in the grand scheme of things, losing my hair is a minor issue.
+Granted, in the grand scheme of things, losing my hair was a minor issue.
 I mean…it’s just hair, right?
 It will grow back.
 But combined with everything else, it was a difficult pill to swallow.

-Phase 1: Short
+Stage 1: The Short Cut

+While I didn’t intend to approach this process in stages, I think it made the whole thing a little more bearable.
 Going into my first treatment, I still wasn’t sure what to do about my hair…face it head on and shave it all, or wait for the inevitable to happen?
 I had read that short hair is easier to manage as it begins to fall out, and that seemed like a logical first step.
 A good friend who is a stylist by trade came over one evening and gave me this cute new ‘do!
 I loved it so much I was sad I hadn’t done it months ago!
 (Thank you, Sheila!)
 [Updated: I loved the short cut so much, I kept it for a couple years after my hair grew back!]

-Phase 2: Thinning
+Stage 2: Thinning

-Phase 3: The Razor
+Stage 3: The Razor

 My absolute favorite head covering for warmth and comfort is this inexpensive method (Seriously, if you know someone going through chemo, forward this video to her.
 It will change her life!):

-Phase 5: Cranial Prosthesis
+Stage 5: Cranial Prosthesis

 And bonus…I it looks great with a cute scarf tied around it!

 So, if you see me out and about, chances are you will see me in a hat, a wrap, or my cranial prosthetic. 😉 Pretty sure you won’t catch me walking around in my bald head, though…it’s just too cold for that!